craigk5n/craigk5n/README.md

 - craig AT k5n.us

 Interesting facts:
-- My first open source contribution was a system menu bar for HP-UX, SunOS, AIX and OSF/1 that I released in 1995 called xapplaunch (still online [here](https://distro.ibiblio.org/amigolinux/download/XApps/xapplaunch-1.1afx/)) by placing the source code on a public FTP server.
+- My first open source contribution was a system menubar for HP-UX, SunOS, AIX and OSF/1 that I released in 1995 called xapplaunch (still online [here](https://distro.ibiblio.org/amigolinux/download/XApps/xapplaunch-1.1afx/)) by placing the source code on a public FTP server.
   Note that the term "open source" was not actually established until [a few years later in 1998](https://opensource.org/faq).